Ski Gear Review: ARMADA, SALOMON | Edited by Yasushi Chiba

 ●Review

-Features: These touring boots are suitable for freeriding, with an emphasis on downhill skiing performance.
+Features: A touring boot suitable for freeride, with an emphasis on downhill skiing performance.

-Handling: They offer unparalleled power transmission and rigidity among touring boots, and are quick to handle on hard terrain.
+Handling: Outstanding power transmission and rigidity among touring boots, providing quick handling even on hard-packed snow.

-Ride feel: They provide a firm hold, allowing you to attack with confidence even at high speeds.
+Riding Feel: Provides a secure hold, allowing you to confidently attack even at high speeds.

-Weight: They feel a little heavier than lightweight touring boots, but considering the stability of the skis, it's worth it.
+Weight: While slightly heavier than lightweight touring boots, the stability of the skiing more than justifies the weight.
+Comfort:

-Comfort: To prevent blisters, I fasten the three bottom buckles when hiking.
-While this may vary from person to person, they are comfortable even in cold weather and don't get the cold toes that are common with touring boots.
+I fasten the bottom three buckles when hiking to prevent blisters.
+While this may vary from person to person, I don't experience the cold toes often associated with touring boots, even in colder weather, making them comfortable.
+Favorite Features: The ability

-Favorite Features: Switching between hike and ski mode.
+to switch between hike and ski modes.
 Stability and power on downhill runs.

 Binding Review